UPDATED: This original post from 2013 was updated in March 2026.

 It’s really not that hard to qualify.
 Presently our underwriting guidelines will allow:

-- a low-mid credit score of 640 for FHA
+- a low-mid credit score of 580 for FHA (possibly lower or no score)

 - Home buyers need a two year employment history (sometimes your college education may count as an employment history)

 - Income must be documented and consistent.
-NOTE: if your self-employed, paid commission or hourly (vs. salary), you will need a two year history and income will be averaged.
-NOTE: If you are planning on using your 2012 income, you may want to consider filing your income taxes as soon as possible.
+NOTE: if your self-employed, paid commission or hourly (vs. salary), you may need a two-year history and income will be averaged.
+There are many alternative document programs available for self-employed borrowers.

 - Down payment and funds for closing must be documented with complete asset account statements.